Protecting Families from Disaster after a Fatal Car Crash Claims a Loved One

 - Older adults (65+) – four percent.

 Sadly, many crashes are caused by the mistakes or carelessness of another driver.
-Surviving family members are right to seek financial compensation for the losses they suffer through a wrongful death claim.
-Nothing can fill the emotional void left by the loss of a loved one.
-But the negligent party can be made to pay survivors for the financial burdens they have caused.
-Wrongful death claims can aid families by making compensation available for emotional pain, medical bills, loss of income, funeral expenses and burial costs.
-These claims are an important form of justice for so many families whose lives have been impacted by negligent drivers and protect those families from the financial ruin which the wrongful death of a family member can cause.
+When a negligent driver causes the death of another person in a crash, that driver can be held responsible through a wrongful death claim.
+While nothing can fill the emotional void left by the loss of a loved one, the negligent party can be made to pay survivors for the financial burdens he or she has caused.
+Wrongful death claims can aid families by making compensation available for medical bills, loss of income, funeral expenses and burial costs, and more.
+These claims are an important form of justice for so many families whose lives have been impacted by negligent drivers.
+They protect families from the financial ruin that the wrongful death of a family member can bring.

 If your loved one was the victim of a negligent driver in New York, the attorneys at Kaplan Lawyers PC might be able to help.
 We have fought for the surviving family members of fatal car crash victims to ensure that they receive compensation to cover many of the incredible costs they suffer after losing their loved ones.
-Contact us today for a free consultation or call us at (516) 399-2364.
+Contact us today for a free consultation.